 This module takes an in-depth look at organic acids found in juice and wine and how these are transformed during the various winemaking processes, and their impact on pH, style, wine stability, and how to control TA and pH, e.g. acidification/de-acidification techniques.

-This module describes advanced wine analysis and laboratory techniques beyond simple TA and SO2 titrations.
-Specifically, it describes the use and value of analyzing, for example, YAN (yeast assimilable nitrogen), turbidity, color, and residual sugar.
+This module describes advanced essential wine analysis and laboratory techniques.
+Specifically, it describes the use and value of analyzing, for example, YAN (yeast assimilable nitrogen), alcohol, tartrate stability, residual sugar and more.

 Daniel is an avid and seasoned winemaker both as an amateur and professional having owned and operated for 10 years a small commercial winery in Niagara (Ontario, Canada).
 He is the author of the bestseller book “Techniques in Home Winemaking” and has served as past Technical Editor and author for WineMaker Magazine.
 He has lectured at conferences on a range of subjects from wine analysis and chemistry to advanced winemaking techniques.
 Daniel now provides consulting and analytical lab services to both amateurs and professionals.Daniel is an active member of the American Society for Enology and Viticulture (ASEV), the American Wine Society (AWS), and the Australian Society of Viticulture and Oenology (ASVO).